rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ***************
 ** Changelog **
 ***************

+v4.4.5.1
+>HRP: Fixed the behavior of IFACE_BAR_WIDTH for a modified fallout2.exe with Chinese/Japanese support
+>Fixed a bug in XPTable that caused leveling issues with Here and Now perk
+>Disabled unnecessary selfrun file creation in the recording mode (autoplay has been disabled in 4.3)

 v4.4.5
 >Fixed a bug introduced in 4.2.9 that caused game_loaded script function to always return 1 when called from normal scripts